The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Acknowledgements

 \section{Acknowledgements}

-We thank Yingjie Peng for providing data.
-HL thanks Anne Sansom and Elizabeth Stanway for discussions that helped with interpreting $\alpha$-enhancement results.
+We thank Massissilia Hamadouche, \'Angel Chandro-G\'omez and Yingjie Peng for providing data.
+We thank Conor Byrne for providing BPASS abundance tables and helping with its conversions.
+HL thanks Anne Sansom and Elizabeth Stanway for discussions that helped with interpreting the $\alpha$-enhancement results.
+HL thanks Sirio Belli for useful discussions regarding results.
 HL, ACC, ET and SDS acknowledge support from a UKRI Frontier Research Grantee Grant (PI Carnall; grant reference EP/Y037065/1).
 FC, KZA-C, DS and TMS acknowledge support from a UKRI Frontier Research Guarantee Grant (PI Cullen; grant reference EP/X021025/1).
 VW acknowledges Science and Technologies Facilities Council (STFC) grants ST/V000861/1 and ST/Y00275X/1, and Leverhulme Research Fellowship RF-2024-589/4.
 OA acknowledges the support from STFC grant ST/X006581/1.
 JSD and DJM acknowledge the support of the Royal Society through the award of a Royal Society University Research Professorship to JSD.

+This research is based in part on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
+This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+These observations are associated with programs \#1837 and \#3543.
+The authors acknowledge the PRIMER team for developing their observing program with a zero-exclusive-access period.
 Support for Program number JWST-GO-03543.014 was provided through a grant from the STScI under NASA contract NAS5-03127.

 \textit{Software:} \textsc{Astropy} \citep{astropy}, \textsc{Bagpipes} \citep{Carnall2018,Carnall2019b}, \textsc{Celerite2} \citep{Foreman-Mickey2017,Foreman-Mickey2018}, \textsc{Marvin} \citep{marvin}, \textsc{Matplotlib} \citep{matplotlib}, \textsc{Nautilus} \citep{nautilus}, \textsc{Numba} \citep{numba}, \textsc{Numpy} \citep{numpy}, \textsc{pipes\_vis} \citep{pipes_vis}, \textsc{Scipy} \citep{scipy}, \textsc{Seaborn} \citep{seaborn}